emdupre/core-git-course/_episodes/01-local.md

 ~~~
 $ mkdir common
-$ vim common/references.txt					# Add a reference
+$ nano common/references.txt					# Add a reference
 ~~~
 {: .language-bash}

 We will also add a citation in our introduction section (in journal.md).

 ~~~
-$ vim journal.md 						# Use reference in introduction
+$ nano journal.md 						# Use reference in introduction
 ~~~
 {: .language-bash}

 Now we need to record our work in the repository so we need to make a commit.
-First we tell Git to track the references.
+First we tell git to track the references.
-We can actually tell Git to track everything in the given sub-directory:
+We can actually tell git to track everything in the given sub-directory:

 ~~~
 $ git add common						# Track everything currently in the 'common' directory